 What the blazes had happened?
 And was 10am too early to hit the bottle?
 I considered reaching for the sherry but decided that a clear head was going to be more useful.
 The girls were veering between assuring me that it didn’t matter, and snorting with laughter.
 I’m not certain whose idea it was to swap things around but we ended up agreeing that we’d have toast with the chicken liver parfait we’d made the previous day (which had been meant for the first course of lunch), and relegate the smoked salmon to lunchtime.
 This brought a new challenge: how would we serve it?
 Everything in the fridge or cupboards had been allocated a space on the time-table and was already earning its keep.
 But I had to make amends somehow and so there was only one thing to do; I would have to make blinis.
 It was a just punishment.

 Which is exactly why, on Christmas morning, I was making a yeast batter.
 An hour later, having allowed it to rest, I was well into cooking the blinis before we thought of the next problem, which was – what would we put on top of them to go with the salmon?
 The fridge yielded half a tub of Philadelphia cheese, three cartons of double cream and a jar of mayonnaise.
 The cream had already been earmarked for the white chocolate & whiskey croissant pudding…oh but wait…that needed butter and eight ruddy eggs!
-When the girls had stopped rolling around they came up with a plan; they would finish the Baileys tart that had started all the trouble in the first place, and Michael and I could eat the Christmas pudding that I’d made back in October.
+When the girls had stopped rolling around they came up with a plan; they would finish the Baileys tart that had started all the trouble in the first place, and Mr B and I could eat the Christmas pudding that I’d made back in October.
 Though at this stage I wouldn’t have been surprised to find that the pudding had been carried off by fieldmice.

 All of this makes me appreciate the professionals even more; on 10th December we’d been to the Bear in Crickhowell for the singing group annual feast, the third year running that we’ve partied there.
 The Bear is an institution in Crickhowell, dating from the 16th century.
 According to their website, the inn was just one of four stagecoach stops on the route from London to West Wales, which led to the crossing to Ireland.
 The fact that it’s not only survived but flourished tells you just how good it is!
 We’d been greeted by the head waiter who said: “You’re the group that sings, aren’t you?
 Shall we add an extra fifteen minutes between each course for a song or two?”